 The Gifted and Talented program helps K-12 educators identify highly able students and facilitate their learning.
-The only program of its kind in Vermont, this specialization is designed for teachers, but is also appropriate for both administra-
+The only program of its kind in Vermont, this specialization is designed for teachers, but is also appropriate for both administrators and parents.

-tors and pa arents.

-Core Courses Credits
+Required Core Courses

 EDU-6220 Special Education and Law 3

 EDU-6550 Foundations and Issues 3

 EDU-6560 Curriculum Development 3

 EDU-6920 Educational Research 3

-Required (Courses
+Additional R equired Courses Credits

 EDU-5280 Differentiated Instruction 3

-EDU-5330 Introduction to the Education
+EDU-5330 Introduction to the Education 3

-of the Gifted and Talented 3
+of the Gifted and Talented

-EDU-6020 Creativity and Creative
+EDU-6020 Creativity and Creative 3

-Problem Solving 3
+Problem Solving

 EDU-6080 Directed Field Study 3

-EDU-6310 Curriculum Development and l
+EDU-6310 Curriculum Development and 3

-Evaluation of the Gifted and
+Evaluation of the Gifted and Tal ented

-Talented 3

-EDU-6340 Social and Emotional
+EDU-6340 Social and Emotional 3

-Components of Giftedness 3
+Components of Giftedness

-EDU-6350 Special Topics: Education of
+EDU-6350 Special Topics: Education of 3

-the Gifted and Talented 3
+the Gifted and Talented

-EDU-6750 Seminar: Education of the
+EDU-6750 Seminar: Education of the 3

-Gifted and Talented 3
+Gifted and Talented

+Additional R equirement

+An Examination or Final Project

-Total 36
+TOTAL 36